-In 1824 Nisbet married Amanda Melvin Fitzegerald Battle, with whom he had twelve children over twenty-three years time.
+In 1824 Nisbet married Amanda Melvin Fitzgerald Battle, with whom he had twelve children over twenty-three years time.
 Three years after his marriage, Nisbet was elected to the Georgia State House of Representatives, serving until 1830.
-Also in 1830 Nisbet was elected to his first term in the state senate, eventually serving seven years in that body.
+In the last year of his assembly term, Nisbet was elected to his first term in the state senate and would serve a total of seven years in that body.

 Eugenius A. Nisbet removed to Macon, Georgia in 1836, and in that same year launched a candidacy for the U.S. House of Representatives.
 He would lose that election but made a second congressional run in 1838, this time winning with a total of 31,841 votes.
 Nisbet would win reelection to the House in March of 1841 and served until October 12th of that year, when he resigned, citing "a growing distaste of political life."

 After his resignation from Congress, Nisbet returned to the practice of law and in 1845 was named as one of the first three judges on the newly established Georgia State Supreme Court.
 His judicial service concluded in 1853 and at the outbreak of the Civil War in 1861 sided with the Confederacy.
 Nisbet became a member of Georgia's secession convention, and is remarked as having "drew the original resolutions dissolving the state of Georgia with the American Union".
 He would briefly serve in the Confederate Provisional legislature and in 1861 launched a campaign for Governor of Georgia, being defeated by incumbent Governor (and later Senator) Joseph Emerson Brown (1821-1894), garnering 32,802 votes to Brown's 46, 493.